Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Walk the docks in Alaska’s coastal towns for up-close looks at the state’s fishing fleet.

-Taking a walk along the docks is one of the best things to do in Alaska.
-You can get an up-close look at the Last Frontier’s proud fishing fleet and, depending on the port, maybe even spot one of the boats from The Deadliest Catch
+Taking a walk along the docks is one of the best ways to see Alaska’s famous fishing fleet.
+Depending on the port, you may even spot one of the boats from The Deadliest Catch

-You may also see an assortment of wildlife.
-From time to time, you may even see a sea lion also out for a stroll.
+It’s also possible to see an assortment of wildlife here.
+Seagulls and other birds are a common sight.
+A sea lion may pop out of the water for a stroll on the docks.
 Give them plenty of space, though.
 These portly pinnipeds move surprisingly fast and prefer that humans keep their distance!

 Beaches